Pest & Problem Animals

 Cats wandering the neighbourhood at night can become a problem and are a threat to our native wildlife.

-If you have a problem cat that is often on your property, Council can provide cat traps for hire for $15 per week, with a $50 deposit refunded when the cage is returned.
+If you have a problem cat that is often on your property, Council can provide approved cat traps for hire for $15 per week, with a $50 cash only deposit refunded when the cage is returned.
 Council Officers will not handle cats trapped in cages that are not of the approved type due to potential injury and Occupational Health and Safety matters.

 Application forms for hiring a cat trap are available on Council's local laws & compliance forms page, or you can call the compliance unit on (03) 5232 9400.